top of page

 Restaurants in Clifton Forge

-Jack Mason’s Tavern - This is a favorite among locals and folks from the surrounding region.
+Jack Mason’s Tavern - This is our favorite place and a favorite among locals.
 With great service and great food, it is a place to relax and unwind.
-They also have their own brewery.
-Open Monday-Thursday 4-9 p.m., Friday- Sunday 11 a.m. - 9 p.m.
+People come from neighboring towns and counties for the atmosphere, food, and live music on selected nights.
+They also have their own brewery with award-winning beers.

 https://www.jackmasonstavern.com/